dextropropoxyphene hydrochloride with paracetamol

-DEXTROPROPOXYPHENE PRODUCTS HAVE RECENTLY BEEN ASSOCIATED WITH SUBSTANTIAL PROLONGATION OF THE QT INTERVAL.
+PRODUCTS CONTAINING DEXTROPROPOXYPHENE HAVE BEEN ASSOCIATED WITH SUBSTANTIAL PROLONGATION OF THE QT INTERVAL.
 DI-GESIC IS CONTRAINDICATED IN PATIENTS WITH CONGENITAL LONG QT SYNDROME OR KNOWN ACQUIRED QT INTERVAL PROLONGATION.
-DI-GESIC IS ALSO CONTRAINDICATED IN PATIENTS WITH A HISTORY OF CLINICALLY SIGNIFICANT CARDIOVASCULAR DISEASE, CONGESTIVE HEART FAILURE, CARDIAC HYPERTROPHY, ARRHYTHMIA OR BRADYCARDIA AS THEY ARE AT HIGHER RISK OF DEVELOPING TORSADE DE POINTES, A RARE TYPE OF VENTRICULAR TACHYCARDIA.
+DI-GESIC IS ALSO CONTRAINDICATED IN PATIENTS WITH A HISTORY OF CLINICALLY SIGNIFICANT CARDIOVASCULAR DISEASE, CONGESTIVE HEART FAILURE, CARDIAC HYPERTROPHY, OR ARRHYTHMIA.
 (FOR OTHER CONTRAINDICATIONS, SEE MAIN TEXT.)

 DI-GESIC tablets contain dextropropoxyphene and paracetamol as the active ingredients.
-They belong to a group of medicines called analgesics and are used to provide relief from mild to moderate pain in patients who do not respond adequately to other analgesics.
+They belong to a group of medicines called analgesics and are used to provide relief from mild to moderate pain in patients who do not gain adequate pain relief from other analgesics.

 DI-GESIC may be habit forming so it is important to take it exactly as directed by your doctor.